vitoc/gitstarted/README.md

 This is an opinionated definition of Sprints to pick up the fundamentals of version control with GitHub and Visual Studio Code.

+The journey continues with Next Steps towards getting code from development to cloud.

+This is a self-service, hands-on, learning checklist that gets anyone interested from zero knowledge on GitHub to being able to setup automatic continuous deployment to Azure.

 ## Sprints

 ### Sprint 1: Version control and Github